ARTIST STATEMENT

 ARTIST RESEARCH

 My practice investigates altered states of perception and encounters with non-human presences as parallel and equally significant fields of inquiry.
-I work at the intersection of lucid dreaming and altered perceptual states, using them both as tools and as objects of artistic research.
+I work at the intersection of lucid dreaming and altered perceptual states, using them both as tools and as objects of research.

-I discovered that music, trance states, natural forces, and specific liminal environments can open altered perceptual conditions in which different layers of reality become accessible.
+Reality is experienced as a multi-layered structure composed of coexisting perceptual and ontological layers.
+Certain states of perception allow movement across these layers, revealing their permeability and instability.
+I have found that music, trance states, natural forces, and specific liminal environments can open altered perceptual conditions in which different layers of experience become accessible.
 I refer to the VOID as a foundational layer within this multi-layered structure.
+It is not emptiness but a base layer of reality that exists beneath habitual perception, while remaining in constant relation to other layers.